0xjxd/YARA-rules/README.md

 # YARA-rules
-Repository with some of my YARA-rules - feel free to use!
+Repository with some of my YARA rules - feel free to use!

-More will follow soon...